 I spent two hours writing this post yesterday.
 Writing a blog post can take up to a week, depending on what the topic is.
 There is research involved, designing the SEO (don’t ask, it’s a complicated blog term) strategy for Google, taking and editing photos, writing the post, and the final edits and publishing it.
 Well, as I said, I sat down to write “making simple Christmas menus” to help you all organize your holiday meal planning.
 The benefits of this are almost endless, but the main ones are that we make delicious simple meals and relax and spend more time celebrating the holidays.
 Being a slave in the kitchen is not fun!!!

 Well, I went to type “making simple Christmas menus” and one of my written draft pages was missing.
 PANIC!
 How can one page be missing?
 I searched and searched and searched.
 Finally, I realized that I would just sit down and ask you all for forgiveness and have a laugh about it.
-And also, from a positive standpoint, everything happens for a reason.
-I have to ask myself, maybe that content was not supposed to be in the post, to begin with?
+And, from a positive standpoint, everything happens for a reason.
+I must ask myself, that content was not supposed to be in the post, to begin with.

 Now onto the Post-making simple Christmas menus